nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-# **Introduction**
+## **Introduction**

 ### Purpose

-The purpose of this document is to provide a brief overview of the multi-level design architecture of SmartLib, so that you as a developer would be able to gain a better understanding of the relationship between the various components that SmartLib is made up from.
+The purpose of this document is to provide a brief overview of the multi-level design architecture of SmartLib, so that you as the developer would be able to gain a better understanding of the relationship between the various components that SmartLib is made up from.

 ### Audience